XFL News: Draftee Turns Down League Contract, Will Make More Money As Software Developer

 — XFL (@xfl2020) October 22, 2019

-Corey Vereen played college football at the University of Tennessee and spent a small amount of time with the New England Patriots before being released.
+Corey Vereen played college football at the University of Tennessee and spent a short amount of time with the New England Patriots before being released.
 He was a member of the Memphis Express of the Alliance of American Football before the league folded in April.

-He was selected in third phase of the eighth round of the XFL Draft this month as the Los Angeles Wildcats selected him.
+He was selected in the third phase of the eighth round of the XFL Draft this month by the Los Angeles Wildcats.
 This week, Pro Football Talk revealed that Vereen will not be playing in the league due to the fact that he can make more money keeping his job as a software developer.

 Logan Brown Sports, Vereen’s agent, issued a statement saying that the base salary and possible bonuses simply weren’t worth the effort.